Doctor Aunty: Deepak Budki

 consultation, people with minor ailments will throng to my clinic day and

-nowadays the amount of fee charged determines the standard of the doctor.
+nowadays, the amount of the fee charged determines the doctor's standard.
 So I

 have to balance out between philanthropy and personal tag.
 Still, my fee remains

 am compelled to examine patients at their homes at odd hours.
-If I give free
+If I offer free consultations, I'll have to run around nonstop and be away from home all the

 my advice at night."